 AP SPANISH LANGUAGE - FL5231(2) - Jr., Sr., - 1 yr., 1 cr. - Prerequisite: Spanish 4 or Spanish 4H and department recommendation.
-This course is designed for those students who have demonstrated interest, motivation and high achievement in previous Spanish courses.
-This Advanced Placement course requires students to read unedited literary and journalistic prose, to understand lectures and conversational language, to participate in class discussions and conversations, and to write essays in Spanish.
-This course is conducted entirely in Spanish.
+This course will explore the six overarching themes from the College Board in a variety of units.
+A selection of activities will be required during the summer preceding the course.
+Students who successfully complete this course and the AP Spanish Language and Culture examination may receive college credit and/or higher placement in college.
+This class is conducted entirely in Spanish.
 Completion of this course prepares students for the Advanced Placement Examination in Spanish Language in May.

-SPANISH FOR HERITAGE SPEAKERS 1 - FL1311(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr.
-Prerequisite: Proficiency test/Instructor's recommendation.
+SPANISH FOR HERITAGE SPEAKERS 1 - FL1311(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr. - Prerequisite: Proficiency test.
 This course, intended for students who speak Spanish in the home, but need to develop basic skills of reading and writing.
 The structure of the language is studied, with particular emphasis on writing and spelling.
 Class is conducted entirely in Spanish.
 The study of contemporary society in the Spanish-speaking world is included.
 Specific cultural information is introduced through reading selections and audio-visual media.
-If students qualify for this program but elect not to take it, they may NOT take nonnative Spanish, but may consider the French program.
+If students qualify for this program but elect not to take it, they may NOT take nonnative Spanish, but may consider other language programs.

 SPANISH FOR HERITAGE SPEAKERS 2- FL2311(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr.
-Prerequisite: Spanish for Heritage Speakers 1, department recommendation, proficiency test.
+Prerequisite: Spanish for Heritage Speakers 1, proficiency test.
 Intended for students who speak Spanish in the home, this course is a continuation of Spanish for Heritage Speakers 1.
 Conducted entirely in Spanish, this course places continued emphasis on reading, writing and literature.
 Students also improve their writing, listening, and speaking skills using a variety of audio-visual media and technology.
-If students qualify for this program but elect not to take it, they may NOT take non-native Spanish, but may consider the French program.

-SPANISH FOR HERITAGE SPEAKERS 3 - FL3311(2) - Fr., Soph., Jr., Sr. - 1 yr.,

-1 cr.
-Prerequisite: Spanish for Heritage Speakers 2, department recommendation, proficiency test.
+If students qualify for this program but elect not to take it, they may NOT take non-native Spanish, but may consider other language programs.
+SPANISH FOR HERITAGE SPEAKERS 3 - FL3311(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr. - Prerequisite: Spanish for Heritage Speakers 2, department recommendation, proficiency test.
 This course is specifically for students who speak Spanish as their first language and wish to continue with the Spanish for Heritage Speaker course sequence.
 Students will continue to improve their literacy skills with much emphasis on reading, writing, and discussion of literature.
-Conducted entirely in Spanish, this course will concentrate on improving skills in communication using a variety of audio-visual media and technology.
+Conducted entirely in Spanish, this course will concentrate on improving skills in communication using a variety of audiovisual media and technology.
 Students are encouraged to move into this level in order to be able to take Spanish for Heritage Speakers 4H/AP Component.

-SPANISH FOR HERITAGE SPEAKERS 4H/AP COMPONENT - FL4311(2) -

-Prerequisite: Spanish for Heritage Speakers 3, department recommendation.
+SPANISH FOR HERITAGE SPEAKERS 4H/AP SPANISH LANGUAGE & CULTURE - FL4311(2) - Soph., Jr., Sr., 1 yr., 1 cr. - Prerequisite: Spanish for Heritage Speakers 3H, department recommendation.
 This course is designed for students who have continued with the Spanish for Heritage Speakers program and wish to further polish their abilities in the language.
 This course will also prepare students to take the Spanish Language Advanced Placement Exam in May as well as to advance into AP Spanish Literature.